Heavy dark matter in rapidly evolving massive stars: Introduction

+Aside from modeling the DM velocity distribution using the Eddington inversion method rather than a Maxwell-Boltzmann distribution, we incorporate several key improvements over previous analyses of DM capture in heavy stars.
+Firstly, we consider the evolution of the Pop.~III stars' composition.
+Secondly, we formulate a response function for hydrogen and extend the multi-scattering formalism to collisions with three different target elements.
+These new developments enable a more realistic calculation of DM capture in stars.

-Finally, we found that DM can thermalize in the core of the first stars across a wide region of the parameter space considered, and that annihilating DM rapidly reaches capture–annihilation equilibrium, remaining dynamically irrelevant.
-Non-annihilating DM, on the other hand, can accumulate, become self-gravitating, and in parts of parameter space collapse into a black hole capable of destroying the star before the end of its life.
+Finally, we have found that captured DM can thermalize in the core of the first stars across a wide region of the parameter space considered, and that annihilating DM rapidly reaches capture–annihilation equilibrium, remaining dynamically irrelevant.
+Non-annihilating DM, on the other hand, can accumulate, thermalize, become self-gravitating, and in parts of parameter space collapse into a black hole capable of destroying the star before the end of its life.
+All of this under the assumption of relatively low DM densities in the vicinity of the star.
 These results highlight the critical roles of stellar evolution and internal composition in assessing the impact of heavy DM on massive stars, thereby providing a sensitive probe of heavy DM models.

 This paper is organized as follows.
 In Section~\ref{sec:composition}, we outline the evolution and internal composition of Pop.~III stars and summarize the key structural features relevant for dark matter capture.
-In Section~\ref{sec:capture}, we present our treatment of DM capture, beginning with the star in the zero age main sequence, the velocity distribution of DM in the host halo, and the resulting capture rates.
+In Section~\ref{sec:capture}, we present our treatment of DM capture, beginning with the star in the zero-age main sequence, the velocity distribution of DM in the host halo, and the resulting capture rates.
 We then extend the multiple-scattering formalism to include three nuclear species and evaluate capture during the late, metal-enriched stages of the star.
 In Section~\ref{sec:thermalization}, we discuss thermalization of captured DM in the stellar core and the subsequent annihilation dynamics.
 In Section~\ref{sec:collapse}, we analyze the formation of a black hole in the center of the star in the case of asymmetric DM.
 Finally, in Section~\ref{sec:conclusions}, we summarize our main results and conclude.